decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of messages to be signed.
+- L, is the non-negative integer representing the number of signed messages.

 Outputs: